1) The action of living or having one’s being in, among.

 I almost want to say that a great conversation is one in which you don’t even recall what was specifically said, just the excellence of the company kept.

 A side note to the above… It’s sometimes suggested that all the above is too “deep,” which, frankly, directly contradicts the consistent experiences others and I have in such conversations, which almost always include more fun, joy, and laughter than anywhere else.
 The point is, I’m not arguing for more depth to make a conversation real.
 One only needs familiarity with depth so as to access more of the person or project in front of you.
 Once that’s accessed, you can put whatever you want in there — “a smile, a song, a tender kiss…” — and it will get in more completely.
 That is, entering into some kind of exchange with someone, something or oneself such that there is the discovery of previously unknown freedom.
 Getting out of the inward-spiraling ordinariness into the experience of being closer to a child again in a universe of wonder with infinite possibility.

 Information and intellectual insight don’t lead to that.
 Take any one piece of insightful information, any one, and craft it linearly into something that is itself the actualization of that insight, and now we’re onto something.
-A great writer and dear friend recently wrote me as part of a long conversation we’ve been having over decades,
+A great writer and dear friend recently wrote me as part of a long conversation we’ve been having for decades,

 “Isn’t serene stillness, the contented being in the moment, the destination and ultimate sign of ‘satisfying, relieving, healing and fun’ as you put it?”

 Probably.
 But as that’s been described in all kinds of mystical writings by those who suggest they’re there, this is communing in conversation with the divine or what one considers to be sacred.
 The ultimate real conversation, as it were.